dustinhh/dustinhh.github.io/_pages/research.md

 <p align="center">
 <img src="/assets/img/TVElasticity.png" width="400" height="205">
  </p>

-3. With Korkut Ert&uuml;rk. *Margin lending, monetary circulation, and asset price cycles*.
+3. With Korkut Ert&uuml;rk. *Margin lending, monetary circulation, and asset price cycles*

 Existing literature shows structural changes in the relationship between monetary circulation and asset prices.
 We supplement this finding by showing that a cyclical relationship exists as well for multiple measures of monetary ciculation.